calcom/cal.com/apps/web/pages/settings/organizations/domain-wide-delegation-TODO.md

 ### To discuss
   -

-### Security Testing
+### Security
-- [ ] Because a single credential controls all the emails calendars, can someone not authorized trick us into giving access to some other organization's calendars?
-  - [ ] We need to really make sure that service account key is NEVER exposed
-    - [x] We don't even let the admin user see the added service account key.
+  - [x] We don't let any one user see the added service account key from UI.
   - [ ] We intend to implement Workload Identity Federation in the future.

 ### Testing
-- [ ] Inviting a new user.
+- [x] Inviting a new user.
   - Verified that Google Calendar is shown pre-installed.
-  - How about Google Meet?
+  - How about Google Meet(which depends on Google Calendar) - Correctly shows up as installed.
 - [x] Troubleshooter

 ### Documentation